 Explore the Himalayas

 While landing at Kalapatthar, the pretty Khumbu glacier comes into focus and stuns the viewers with its sparkling charm.
 Moreover, the actual attraction of this vantage point is the breathtaking view of Mount Everest (8848m).
 Numerous other peaks like Nuptse (7861m), Pumo Ri (7165m), Lhotse (8414m), and Cho Oyu (8188mm) among others.
 After some time, it is time to get into the helicopter and head to the Everest Base Camp.
-At the base camp of the world's highest mountain, the Mt.
+At the base camp of the world's highest mountain, Mt.
 Everest (8848m), one can witness the glorious Khumbu Glacier and Icefall.
-Plenty of Himalayan panoramas is also visible from the base camp.
+Plenty of Himalayan panoramas are also visible from the base camp.

 Breakfast with the Himalayas

 Located in Syangboche village, Everest View Hotel (3,880 m) is one of the highest altitude hotels in the world.
-It is not more than a half-hour trek from the popular destination of Namche Bazaar, so a lot of trekkers will also be making their way up to this hotel for a meal while enjoying the view of the Mt.
+It is not more than a half-hour trek from the popular destination of Namche Bazaar, so a lot of trekkers will also be making their way up to this hotel for a meal while enjoying the view of Mt.
 Everest (8848m) right in front of them.
 It is truly a unique experience to get to enjoy the view of such magnificent mountains from such lofty heights.

 The helicopter ride to Everest Base Camp begins early in the morning from Kathmandu.
-A short flight lands at Lukla Airport for refueling.
+A short flight lands at Lukla Airport for refuelling.
 Thereafter, the trip heads northeast offering views of the Gokyo Lakes.
-Shortly after, the helicopter lands at Kalapatthar, a few hours trek northwest from EBC.
-The view of the Mt.
+Shortly after, the helicopter lands at Kalapatthar, a few hours' trek northwest from EBC.
+The view of Mt.
 Everest (8848m) is the best from here.
 After stopping here to soak in the view of the snowy and majestic peak, the trip heads to the Everest Base Camp.
 The base camp sits north of the majestic Khumbu Glacier and grants an amazing view of the surrounding Himalayas.
 Then, the helicopter turns around and lands at the helipad of the Everest View Hotel.
 After breakfast, it is time to fly back to Kathmandu.

 The trip generally takes approximately three hours to complete, flying from Kathmandu and back.
 The highest altitude where the helicopter land at Kalapatthar, which is at an elevation of 5545m, slightly higher than even EBC (5364m).
 One can rest assured that the trip is jam-packed with wonderful cultural and natural sights since the distance from Kathmandu to Kalapatthar is around 150 km, which is enough to cover quite a bit of the beauty of northeastern Nepal.